About the Consultant, Network Strategies Limited

 With more than two decades of experience, Network Strategies has led numerous telecom planning and transformation initiatives, particularly in supporting and enhancing Internet quality of service (QoS).
 Over the past ten years alone, their team has delivered multiple national-level assessments of Internet QoS, developed regulatory frameworks for QoS enforcement, and provided extensive training and capacity‑building programs for regulatory agencies.

-Network Strategies’ project portfolio spans a wide range of international assignments, including a holistic diagnostic study of Seychelles’ Internet services, technical advisory support to New Zealand’s regulator on fibre service compliance, and a comprehensive year‑long pricing and market review for Malaysia’s communications regulator.
-Their work also includes analysing competition and wholesale pricing dynamics for submarine cable bandwidth in Seychelles, assessing the effectiveness of Australia’s Regional Backbone Blackspot Program, and delivering detailed technical recommendations to enhance Tonga’s international and inter‑island broadband resilience following the 2022 volcanic eruption and tsunami.
+Network Strategies’ project portfolio spans a wide range of international assignments, including a holistic diagnostic study of Internet services in the Seychelles, technical advisory support to New Zealand’s regulator on fibre service compliance, and a comprehensive year‑long pricing and market review for Malaysia’s communications regulator.
+Their experience also includes analysing competition and wholesale pricing dynamics for submarine cable bandwidth, assessing the effectiveness of Australia’s Regional Backbone Blackspot Program, and delivering detailed technical recommendations to enhance Tonga’s international and inter‑island broadband resilience following the 2022 volcanic eruption and tsunami.

 Key Experts